 - Blue Buffalo Longevity Adult

-Blue Buffalo Longevity Adult canned dog food was selected to represent the others in the line for this review.
+Blue Buffalo Longevity Adult was selected to represent the other products in the line for this review.

 Blue Buffalo Longevity Adult